 At the upcoming 2023 Town Meeting, voters will be asked to approve a new Opt-in Stretch Building Code for Wellfleet.
 This meeting will explain the Opt-in Code.
 In addition, the meeting will explain building codes that went into effect automatically on January 1, 2023 for all State Green Communities (90% of the State’s population).
 The reason for both sets of Codes is the need to address Climate damage including implementing Wellfleet’s Climate policy (Article VII, Section 39, General Bylaws).
 The Codes focus on increasing energy efficiency, reducing fossil fuel use, and increasing onsite electricity production.
 The changes are designed to lower energy bills, improve indoor air quality, and create more comfortable quieter buildings.

-The presenters will explain the code that came into effect on January 1, 2023, and what the Opt-in Stretch Code on the ATM warrant adds to the Building Code.
+The presenters explained the code that came into effect on January 1, 2023, and what the Opt-in Stretch Code on the ATM warrant adds to the Building Code.

 Herring River – Restoration Project Update Engagement Opportunities